Clemapfel/jluna/docs/installation.md

 compilation terminated.
 ```

-This means the the `include_directories` in cmake where set improperly.
+This means the `include_directories` in cmake where set improperly.
 Make sure the following lines are present in your `CMakeLists.txt`:

 ```
 include_directories("${CMAKE_SOURCE_DIR}/jluna")